 Maybe you do not want to change things; perhaps it suits you that things are just as they are but do not fool yourself that your actions would not change things.

-Part of family therapy is everyone in the family taking reasonability of their own behaviour and their interactions with others.
+Part of family therapy is everyone in the family taking responsibility for their own behaviour and their interactions with others.

-In therapy we teach shared responsibility and power as well as respect for everyone’s well-being and fulfilment.
+In therapy we teach shared responsibility and power as well as respect for everyone’s well-being and fulfillment.

-Systemic family therapy is not about finding fault with individuals or blaming anyone for the disharmony but about how to help families go forward in a positive, constructive way.
+Systemic family therapy is not about finding fault with individuals or blaming anyone for the disharmony but about how to help your family go forward in a positive, constructive way.